pub struct AgentPromptPacket<T> {

 policies: Vec<PolicyInstruction>Policy instructions the runner must include in the agent context.

-These instructions state review gates, safety limits, escalation rules, and source-grounding requirements that constrain generated drafts and make policy compliance reviewable after the run.
+These instructions state review gates, safety limits, escalation rules, and source-grounding requirements that constrain agent drafts and make policy compliance reviewable after the run.

 output_schema_name: OutputSchemaNameName of the output schema expected from the agent.